GiadaSimionato/Reasoning_Agents_2020/README.md

 `https://flloat.herokuapp.com/`

 ## BabyAI and Restraining Bolts
 The experiments in BabyAI have been tested in Python 3.6.9 (the latest version of Python supported by Google Colab).
-In order to install the required dependencies, `pip install .` needs to called inside the `babyai_rb` folter.
+In order to install the required dependencies `pip install .` has to called inside the `babyai_rb` folter.

 ## Presentation